Waking Up from Reasonable

 I had thought our relationship was solid, and we had big plans.
 Until he left.

 He didn’t respond to my calls or texts for days.
-At 1AM on a Monday morning he called and officially dumped me with a few heartless words.
+At 1AM on a Monday morning he called and officially dumped me.
 The moment he confirmed my suspicions my mouth felt like it was stuffed with cotton balls.
 My heart beat out of my chest.
 Utter panic.
 Complete aloneness.
 I felt as disposable as an old paper plate.
 I, again, was tossed to the curb.
-It sucked the life out of me.
 After his call I slid out of bed and couldn’t walk.
 I crawled on my hands and knees and only made it to the kitchen, where I laid in a heap.
 I heaved and howled on the cold tile and began grieving for everything that was gone.

 “You think you can’t do it on your own,” Mom said.